microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/appendices/ESM-CJS-Interop.md

 import doSomething from "dependency";
 // Works after transpilation, but not a function in Node.js ESM: doSomething();
-// Doesn't exist after trasnpilation, but works in Node.js ESM: doSomething.default();
+// Doesn't exist after transpilation, but works in Node.js ESM: doSomething.default();
 ```